github-fish/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ```bash
 $ swift download <bucket_name> <file_name> -o <new_name>
 ```
-You can also download a whole bucket at once:
+Additionally, you can download a whole bucket at once:
 ```bash
 $ swift download <bucket_name>
 ```